 install

-Note that for security reasons, Claude runs every MCP server in a completely isolated environment.
+Note that for security reasons, MCP clients usually run every server in a completely isolated environment.
 Therefore, all dependencies must be explicitly specified using the --with and/or --with-editable options (following uv conventions) or by attaching them to your server in code via the dependencies parameter.
+You should not assume that the MCP server will have access to your local environment.

-• uv must be installed and available in your system PATH.
-Claude Desktop runs in its own isolated environment and needs uv to manage dependencies.
+uv must be installed and available in your system PATH.
+Both Claude Desktop and Cursor run in isolated environments and need uv to manage dependencies.
+On macOS, install uv globally with Homebrew for Claude Desktop compatibility: brew install uv.

 Server Specification